 In terms of IFRS 12 Appendix A, a structured entity is an entity that has been designed so that voting or similar rights are not the dominant factor in deciding who controls the entity, such as when any voting rights relate to administrative tasks only and the relevant activities are directed by means of contractual arrangements.
-Nqaba is a structured entity of Eskom Finance Company SOC Limited and is consolidated in the annual financial statements of Eskom Finance Company SOC Ltd.
+Nqaba is a structured entity of Eskom Finance Company SOC Ltd and is consolidated in the annual financial statements of Eskom Finance Company SOC Ltd.

-11. Holding company
+11. Holding entity

-Nqaba is a structured entity owned by Nqaba Finance 1 Owner Trust (Pty) Ltd, a company incorporated in the Republic of South Africa.
+Nqaba is a structured entity owned by Nqaba Finance 1 Owner Trust, a trust incorporated in the Republic of South Africa.